 College-level analytical reasoning, structured argumentation, and complex problem-solving.
 The final academic preparation before university.

-Senior year balances final coursework, AP exams, college planning, and graduation preparation.
-The schedule is the most flexible of any grade — students who've earned it get more autonomy.
+Synchronous seniors balance final coursework, AP exams, college planning, and graduation preparation.
+The schedule is the most flexible of any grade: students who’ve earned it get more autonomy.

 Exact times and subjects vary per student based on their education plan and time zone.